Phone: +385 0 20 356 222

 Web site of Institute for Historical Sciences in Dubrovnik

-The Museum and Collection of Baltazar Bogišić in Cavtat
+Within the framework of the Institute is also The Collection of Baltazar Bogišić in Cavtat.

 Obala dr. A. Starčevića 18, 20210 Cavtat